Hollywood Walk of Fame: Theft

-Once unveiled, a star cannot be removed.
-In answer to various requests, the Chamber announced in 2017 that because the Walk is a historical landmark, (Note: The Walk is a Los Angeles Historic-Cultural Monument and although it is not registered in the National Register of Historic Places, it is mentioned as an element of "fine urban design" in the Hollywood Boulevard Commercial and Entertainment District's listing.) "once a star has been added ... it is considered a part of the historic fabric" and cannot be removed.
-The Chamber further clarified this position in 2024, stating that it does not have the authority to remove stars.

 Honorees

-While more than 2,800 stars have been awarded, because some individuals have been awarded multiple times, the number of individuals honored is less than the total star count.
-In the early 2010s, the Los Angeles Times estimated that approximately 2,200 individuals were honored by the 2,400+ stars issued at that time.
+While more than 2,850 stars have been awarded, because some individuals have been awarded multiple times, the number of individuals honored is not the same as the total star count.
+In the early 2010s, the Los Angeles Times estimated that approximately 2,200 individuals or groups were honored by the more than 2,400 stars issued at that time.

 Diversity

 An analysis in 2011 found that minority representation, while rising, was underrepresented on the Walk.
 Of all stars, 5.1% honored African-Americans, 3.4% honored Hispanics, and 0.4% honored Asians, all of which were significantly less than those minorities' percentage of the overall population.
-Analysts and commentators weren't surprised by this, as the same lack of representation was present in Hollywood as a whole.
+Analysts and commentators were not surprised by this, as the same lack of representation was present in Hollywood as a whole.
 The Hollywood Chamber of Commerce responded by stating that it has been working hard to improve diversity.
-They also noted that several of the Walk's original honorees were minorities, including Anna May Wong, Dolores Del Rio, Cantinflas, Hattie McDaniel, and others.
+They also noted that several of the Walk's original honorees were minorities, including Anna May Wong, Dolores Del Rio, Cantinflas, and Hattie McDaniel.